 What is Option Trading

-Options are contracts that grant the holder the right, but do not bind them, to either buy or sell a sum of some underlying asset at or before the contract expires at a fixed price.
-Options can be acquired with brokers through online trading accounts as with any other asset groups.
+Options are derivative contracts that grant the buyer the right, but not the obligation, to either buy or sell a sum of some underlying asset at or before the contract expires at a fixed price.
+Options can be acquired with brokers through online trading accounts as with any other asset group.

-Options are important since they can grow the portfolio of a person.
-They do this by adding revenue, offering security and even leverage.
-Typically, there is an alternative scenario suitable for an investor's target, depending on the situation.
+Options are important since they can help an investor hedge their risk or increase leverage for a smaller initial investment.
 To limit downside risks, a common example would be to use options as an efficient hedge against a weakening stock market.
 Often, options can be used to produce recurring revenues.
-In addition, they are commonly used for speculative purposes, such as wagering on stock direction.
+Additionally, they are commonly used for speculative purposes, such as wagering on stock direction.

 What is Option Trading?

-Although it's a little more complex than stock trading, if the security price goes up, options will help you make comparatively better money!
-This is because you do not have to pay the full premium for the insurance of an options contract.
+Although options trading is a little more complex than stock trading, options can result in great upside potential with low downside risk, which is only limited to the premium you pay while buying the option.
 Similarly, selling options will reduce your losses if the security price goes down, which is called hedging.

 Call and Put Options

-A call option gives the owner the right to purchase an asset, and a put option gives the owner the right to sell the same.
-Consider a call option for a potential buy as a down payment.
+A call option gives the owner the right to purchase an asset at a predetermined price, and a put option gives the owner the right to sell the same.

 Options Trading Example

-It is the price you pay to the seller of the option for entering into the online trading options.
+It is the price you pay to the seller of the option for entering into the contract.
 You pay the broker the fee which is passed to the writer on the exchange and thereon.
 Premium is a percentage of the underlying, which is calculated by several factors, including the intrinsic value of the contract options.
-Premiums continue to adjust, depending on whether the option is in-the-money or out-of-money.
+Premiums continue to adjust, depending on whether the option is in-the-money or out-of-money

 2. American and European Options

 ‘American options' are options that can be exercised on or before their expiry date at any time.
-'European options' are options which can be exercised only on the expiry date.
+'European options' are options that can be exercised only on the expiry date.